How People Pleasing Shows up with Internalized Oppression

 It is so challenging finding others, especially a therapist, who understand your unique life experiences.
 Not only did you grow up within the push and pull dynamic of your family’s love and criticism, but you also grew up amidst cultures, never quite belonging in any one.
 As a daughter of Bosnian immigrants and a trained trauma therapist, I get it.
 I offer the ease of online therapy in Connecticut: no long drives (accompanied by surprise potholes, yikes).
 All you need is your private space, wifi, and your device for us to meet.
 My virtual practice is located in Colchester, Connecticut and I offer online therapy throughout Connecticut.
 Click below to learn more about getting started with online therapy in Connecticut.

-Online Therapy in VA for Parentified, Misfit Children of Immigrants
+Online Therapy in Falls Church, VA for Parentified, Misfit Children of Immigrants

 Image of hopeful woman smiling to show how online therapy in Virginia & parentification trauma therapy in Virginia helps first generation immigrants heal